TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 Behaviour
 =========

-The :guilabel:`Behaviour` tab influences a variety of different aspects of the page.
+This tab influences a variety of different aspects of the page.

 .. figure:: ../../Images/PagePropertiesBehaviour.png
    :alt: The Behaviour tab of the page properties